 Washington.
 The fisher is classified as a Protected Species and as a state Candidate species in Washington.
 Fisher trapping has been prohibited since 1933.
 The species was identified by the Washington Department of Wildlife (WDFW) as a "species of concern" in 1978, and was considered a sensitive species by WDFW from 1985-1991.
+In 1991, a change in regulations established the status of "Sensitive" and outlined the procedure for adding species to that list.
 The species became a Candidate for listing as Sensitive, Threatened, or Endangered in 1991.